 SOQL Editor & Query Completion in Apex

-We've stated many times, working with data is one of the most (if not the most) important and common scenario in the development world.
+We've stated many times, working with data is one of the most (if not the most) important and common scenarios in the development world.
 So the first step on this journey is the SOQL completion in the Apex editor!
 Let us show you how it works:

 - Standard fields from the given object